MoonPoet/xaprb-src/content/blog/queueing-knee-tangent.md

 title: "The Queueing Knee, Part 1"
 ---

-The "knee" in the [queueing theory response time curve](/blog/response-time-stretch-factor/) is a topic of some debate in the performance community.
+The "knee" in the [M/M/m queueing theory response time curve](/blog/response-time-stretch-factor/) is a topic of some debate in the performance community.
 Some say "the knee is at 75% utilization; everyone knows that."
 Others say "it depends."
 Others say "there is no knee."